 Then, take all of these page protectors, for example, plurals, possessives, verb tenses, etc. and put them in a binder marked Syntax.
 Easy to do, right?
 A thin binder will fit in a filing cabinet as easily as a file folder and when you have a syntax goal-heavy caseload that year, all you have to do is pull out that binder and see what you want to photocopy.

 Third Organization Tip

 What about when you find out that you have only that last, beautiful yellow highlighted copy left and no time to get to the photocopy machine?
 Reusable pockets and dry-erase markers to the rescue!I use these often since it saves on photocopying and my students like being able to choose the color they want to use for the work.
 They manage to get a little free drawing time in, too, while I am helping the other students in the group or recording data.

 Did you find any of these tips helpful?

 How about a FREE, editable system for labeling those binders?
-Get it at my store for free!
+Sign up for my emails and get it for free!